This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Other possible infant death causes include hemorrhaging, bleeding in the brain, newborn jaundice that goes untreated, severe damage to the spinal cord, or a severe skull fracture.[6]

 In many cases, the death of a newborn is considered a wrongful death.
-Some action, or inaction, on the part of medical caregivers directly or indirectly led to the death of the infant.
+Some actions, or failures to act, on the part of medical caregivers directly or indirectly led to the death of the infant.

 If a newborn’s death is deemed preventable, it could be termed a wrongful death.